backupbrew/switchbrew/BNVIB.md

-BNVIB is the vibration file for the HD Rumble in the Joy-Con or Pro Controller.
+BNVIB (Binary NX Vibration) is the vibration file for the HD Rumble in the Joy-Con or Pro
+Controller.

 | Offset | Size | Description                                                         |